 On the outside both platforms are competing for your business, however practically speaking leveraging between the two is the key to increasing your reach, maximizing targeting options, optimizing mobile advertising and getting the best ROI for your eCommerce business.

-Understanding the fundamental differences between them is the key to seeing if there is a winner in the AdWords vs Facebook battle.
-Put simply, the main differences between the two can be explained as follows: Facebook helps new customers find you, while AdWords helps you find new customers.
+Understanding the fundamental differences between them is the key to seeing if there is a winner in the Google Ads vs Facebook battle.
+Put simply, the main differences between the two can be explained as follows: Facebook helps new customers find you, while Google Ads helps you find new customers.
 Let’s dig deeper…

 Compared to all social platforms, Facebook has the highest number of monthly active users in the world, making it one of the digital advertising top dogs.
 Facebook helps merchants find potential customers based on the interests and online behavior of users.